maxisawesome/keras_GAN/README.md

 An implementation of a DCGAN in Keras.
 Not too many fancy tricks, uses Spectral Normalization and Leaky Relu.

+### Training
+To train, run main.py.
+I have not provided any pretrained models at this time.

 ### Results

 Here's a gif of the network overfit to a single image of a cloud.